 Leaks in Your Home Allow Mold to Grow

 Mold infestation in your home is something you do not want to happen.
 Mold and dry rot often accompany one another, and dry rot absolutely destroys parts of your home with wood or wood substrates.
 Mold has a terrible odor and is also a frightening sight to see, if that were the worst of it then it would not be too much of an issue.
 However, mold presents a significant health risk to everyone living inside of the home.

 Mold reduces immune function and can trigger respiratory tract symptoms such as coughing, wheezing, head cold symptoms, etc.

 How does mold grow inside of homes?
 Dampness is the crucial element that allows mold to grow, and while humidity is also a factor, the number one cause of mold growth in homes is water leakage.
 Leaking water in hard to reach spots creates zones for mold to grow and spread.
 When pipes leak behind walls this is one of the worst outcomes, as they are leaking unseen and unknown.
 Eventually, the drywall becomes moist and starts to signal the issue, but by then you’re likely to already have had mold growth.

 Best Plumber Houston TX

 Plumbing is a miracle of human civilization, without this basic but essential feature in our homes and facilities, life could not go on as it does.
 Simple water leaks can create large problems down the road and they are often the first sign that something is not right with your pipes.

-Everyone needs a reliable and experienced plumber.
-Contact Dotson Plumbing today to schedule an inspection or service to get your home back in tip top shape!
+Everyone needs a reliable and experienced plumber for fixing leaks.
+Contact Dotson Plumbing today to schedule an inspection or service to get your home back in tip-top shape!